Charlie Jones (sportscaster): Other TV work

 During his time at NBC, Jones also broadcast the 1988 Summer Olympics calling the infamous Ben Johnson-Carl Lewis 100 meter dash, 1986 FIFA World Cup, 1991 Ryder Cup, 1992 Summer Olympics and 1996 Summer Olympics, as well as Major League Baseball, PGA Tour golf, and Wimbledon tennis.

 He was the announcer for auto races including the 1988 Meadowlands Grand Prix and throughout the 1998 Formula One World Championship.

 He was the play-by-play announcer for the 1986 college football national championship, where Penn State defeated Miami 14–10 in the 1987 Fiesta Bowl, and for the 1993 'Game of the Century', where #2 Notre Dame upset #1 Florida State, 31-24.

-In 1999, he returned to ABC Sports to call college football until the 2001 season.
+In 1999, he returned to ABC Sports to call college football through the 2001 season.

 He was also a play-by-play announcer for the Cincinnati Reds in 1973 and 1974 (when Hank Aaron hit home run #714 to tie Babe Ruth on opening day), California Angels in 1990, and Colorado Rockies from 1993 to 1995.

 In the mid-1970s, he hosted Almost Anything Goes with Regis Philbin, The American Frontier with Merlin Olsen, and Pro-Fan.

 Jones, along with Frank Shorter, provided the voices of the TV announcers for a fictionalized staging of the U.S. Olympic Track and Field trials in the 1982 film Personal Best.

 Personal life

 In 2008, Jones died at the age of 77 at his home in La Jolla, California of a heart attack.

 He and his wife, Ann, had two children, Chuck and Julie.
-He is a member of the Arkansas Sports Hall of Fame.
+He is a member of the Arkansas Sports Hall of Fame (2000), the Texas Radio Hall of Fame (2007) and the Arkansas Sportscasters and Sportswriters Hall of Fame (2024).